 For a toddler, I would recommend the Dr Suess playground and the Curious George playground.
 The others seemed to be geared toward older kids and many of the activities were too advanced for my daughter.
 Universal also has a parade with several favorite characters.
 Check your guide for times upon arrival (it’s normally in the afternoon).
 You can also meet favorite characters such as Minions, Scooby Doo, Dora the Explorer and more.

 Universal has several baby centers throughout the property.
 These are located at the Health Services center at each park.
 At Universal Studios, the family services center is located near the lockers to the right of Lost and Found.
 This was a small room with a few chairs, a changing table, one private nursing room, bottle warmer, rocking chair and microwave.

 At Islands of Adventure, the family services center was located to the right of the entrance near the First Aid center.
-This had a small kid sized table and chairs, two private nursing areas, a microwave, sink, water dispenser (cold or hot) and a bottle warmer.
+This room had a small kid sized table and chairs, two private nursing areas, a microwave, sink, water dispenser (cold or hot) and a bottle warmer.
 Both facilities are staffed by first aid employees and upon arrival you may be asked for your name prior to being admitted.
 I was informed that there were also baby centers near the creamery on City Walk, toward the back of Islands of Adventure near the Sinbad show and on the backside of Universal.
 Most staff members didn’t know about these services, and couldn’t direct us where to go.

 Bringing Food into the Park